Chapter 15 - Oakland Clan

 It must have worked because in the next second I could see the bed with the three of them huddled to one side.
 Ray looked so small sandwiched between the massive bodies of the twins.
 My breath caught when she raised her head from Blake’s chest and I saw once more the damage that was done to her face.
 She slowly sat up with significant help from the twins and together they scooted to the side of the bed.
 I placed the tray of food on the floor and carefully approached trying my best not to spook her.

 I wanted to talk to her.
-To tell her how much she meant to me and how sorry I was that we hadn’t been here to prevent what had happened.
+To tell her how much she meant to me.
+Explain how sorry I was that we hadn’t been here to prevent what had happened.
 I wanted to promise to always protect her in the future, to always be that person she could count on to be at her back.
 But none of those words left my lips.
 I remained perfectly silent as I stepped up to her and gently brushed my fingertips across her temple where a large gash was crusted with dried blood.
 Almost unbidden by me, my Gift reacted and the skin started to knit back together leaving a barely visible silver scar.

 Ray looked up at me with the eye that wasn’t swollen shut and I saw nothing but complete trust within its depths.
 That look was enough to break through my resolve and I felt tears start to stream down my cheeks as I moved my hand to heal her black eye.